rehierl/abstract-properties/12-x-doctree-traversal/_notes.md

 - a way to efficiently determine the transitive reduction?
 - howto distinguish a child from some other descendant?

-in regards to embedding sets of nodes
+in regards to embedding sets of edges
 - a well-defined set of edges such as the edges in the child order of a doctree
 - i.e. well-defined as in pre-determined
 - the pre-order rule does not correspond with a well-defined set of edges since there is no pre-calulated set of edges
-- however, one can still state that the document order is well-defined in terms of a tag soup
+- one can still state that the document order is well-defined as a tag soup

+# pre-order traversal

+an open question
+- can the pre-order traversal be expressed
+- as iteratively/repeatedly applying a child order?
+- gut feeling says yes ..

 # level-order traversal